What is a Protective Order?

 Am I eligible for a Protective Order?

-You may eligible for a Protective Order if ALL the following elements exist:
+You may be eligible for a Protective Order if ALL the following elements exist:

 1) You are a victim of family violence;

-2) You and the abuser are (a) related by blood or marriage; (b) living together; (c) have a child together; (d) have or had a dating relationship or (e) dated or were married to the same person; and
+2) You and the abuser are (a) related by blood or marriage; (b) living together; (c) have a child together; (d) have or had a dating relationship or (e) dated or were married to the same person (f) member of the household.

 3) It is likely that the abuser will commit family violence against you in the future.